jamesmurdza/awesome-ai-devtools/README.md

 - [Galileo AI](https://www.usegalileo.ai/) — A text-to-UI platform.
 Waitlist.
 - [Uizard](https://uizard.io/) — Generate multi-screen mockups from text prompts and edit them with a drag-and-drop editor.
 Scan screenshots of apps or hand-drawn wireframes and transform them into editable app mockups.
 - [Frontly](https://fronty.com/) — Convert the uploaded image to HTML CSS code.
+- [BoringUi](https://www.boringui.xyz/) - Create beautiful UI using your json data.
+The generated ui is in HTML and Tailwind CSS with code which can be copied and UI can be shared with anyone using links.

 ## Snippet generators